 The best way to get ELS is by bike.
 Delmar Drive has bike lines in both directions and has good connections to the Bill Dawson trail, beautiful Interlaken Boulevard, and other bicycle infrastructure.
 We have plenty of places to park and lock your bike outside.

 When visiting us, walk through the metal gate and find our main door right beyond it.
-Please keep in mind that our doorbell is not currently functional.
-Call one of us when you are outside the door and we will let you in.
+Ring our doorbell or call one of us when you are outside the door and we will let you in.

 The best bus to our house is the 49 which will arrive at either the E Roanoke St & Broadway E station if you are coming from downtown or Capital Hill or across the street at the 10th Ave E & E Roanoke St station if you coming from the University District or north Seattle.